You are here: Home page > Electricity and electronics > Electronics

 Electronic equipment saves our lives in other ways too.
 Hospitals are packed with all kinds of electronic gadgets, from heart-rate monitors and ultrasound scanners to complex brain scanners and X-ray machines.
 Hearing aids were among the first gadgets to benefit from the development of tiny transistors in the mid-20th century, and ever-smaller integrated circuits have allowed hearing aids to become smaller and more powerful in the decades ever since.

-Who'd have thought have electrons—just about the smallest things you could ever imagine—would change people's lives in so many important ways?
+Who'd have thought that electrons—just about the smallest things you could ever imagine—would change people's lives in so many important ways?

 A brief history of electronics